 How did Africompassion came to existence?

 “From my life experiences, I have known the challenges of social injustice, disease, illiteracy, and poverty.
 By the grace of God, I was able to break out of this environment, get education and be able to take care of myself.
 I never wanted just to end up taking care of myself, but to change even one life at a time from wherever I was and with whatever I had.
-And the most valuable thing I had at hand was Education, Jesus and the Bible.”
-Said Jerald, the Africompassion Founder.
+And the most valuable thing I had at hand was Jesus, The Bible and Education,” Said Jerald, the Africompassion Founder.

 It wasn’t something easy, but because Jerald severally heard the voice of God instructing him to serve Him.
 He obeyed and followed the vision.

 Prayerfully, he felt that he would have a much better chance for a meaningful and intimate experience with people if he did what God wanted him to do.
-Jerald had high hopes of providing compassionate care to the people in his outreach missions and the community that surrounded him.
-That’s where his gifts were.
-That’s why he felt called to a compassionate social work—to bring God’s love to the hurting people.
+Jerald had high hopes of providing compassionate care to the people in his outreach and missions.
+The community that surrounded him dared much to be served and no one was ready to take the cross and follow the vision.
+That’s why after a very long period in prayers and fasting, he felt called to a compassionate social work—to bring God’s love to the hurting people.

-But reality quickly set in.
-There were so many needs and only one of him.
+Reality quickly set in, there were so many needs and only one of him.
 And only so little available hours in a day.
 He had a thought with thousands full of needs, but also a ministry full of needs to be established.
 So, the solution was obvious: Reach the local people and train them by Equipping them for the work which could lead to the establishment of the projects he intended for building up the body of Christ through love and care and Africompassion Organization was born.

 After the leaders were assigned, there was a big hope in the development of the care they provided—and the joy the team discovered as they saw Christ working through them to bring hope and healing to people.